tumcms/Open-Infra-Platform/Documentation/markdown/SetupHelp.md

 	*	Choose to install from Internet
 	*	Select directory, where PROJ will be installed.

 	NOTE: CMake expects it at `C:\OSGeo4W64`, which should be the default option.
-If you deviate from this, please set the `PROJ_INSTALL_DIR` variable correspondingly.
+If you deviate from this, please set the `OIP_PROJ_DIR` variable correspondingly.

 	*	Select local package directory (e.g. `C:\OSGeo4W64\local`)
 	*	Select `https://osgeo4w-oslandia.com/` as a download site.